Default Rules, Not Mandatory Rules

 When someone writes a will, the language does not always cover every possible situation.
 A beneficiary might pass away before the person who wrote the will.
 Property mentioned in the will might be sold before death.
 Stock holdings might change through mergers or reinvestment plans.

-Arizona addresses these gaps with a set of rules of construction found in this article of Title 14.
-These rules act as a safety net, filling in the blanks when the will is silent or unclear on a particular point.
+Under Arizona law, these gaps are addressed with a set of rules of construction found in this article of Title 14.
+These rules act as a safety net.
+They fill in the blanks when the will is silent or unclear on a particular point.

 In the absence of a finding of a contrary intention, the rules of construction in this article control the construction of a will.